viktorbezdek/awesome-github-projects/README.md

 ## PHP

+- [janreges/siteone-crawler](https://github.com/janreges/siteone-crawler) - SiteOne Crawler is a cross-platform website crawler and analyzer for SEO, security, accessibility, and performance optimization—ideal for developers, DevOps, QA engineers, and consultants.
+Supports Wi
 - [danielmiessler/SecLists](https://github.com/danielmiessler/SecLists) - SecLists is the security tester's companion.
 It's a collection of multiple types of lists used during security assessments, collected in one place.
 List types include usernames, passwords, URLs, sensi
 - [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source & self-hostable Heroku / Netlify / Vercel alternative.
 - [Bottelet/DaybydayCRM](https://github.com/Bottelet/DaybydayCRM) - DaybydayCRM an open-source CRM, to help you keep track of your daily workflow.